The Garden Grazer

 Storing

-For more pumpkin spice goodness, try these Vegan Pumpkin Waffles!
+For more pumpkin spice goodness, try Vegan Pumpkin Cookies, Vegan Pumpkin Muffins, and Vegan Pumpkin Waffles!

-Overhead view of oil-free pumpkin pie spice granola in a white bowl
+Close up view of pumpkin pie spice granola in a glass jar with little pumpkins in the background

 For more inspiration, also browse all vegan fall recipes or breakfast recipes.

-Vegan pumpkin spice granola in a white bowl surrounded with cinnamon and cloves
+Vegan pumpkin pie spice granola in a small glass jar on a white table

 Pumpkin Spice Granola (Oil-Free!)